-B.1 COPS Procedures and Principles
+COPS Procedures and Principles

 This Appendix provides a brief description of COPS procedures and principles, and how COPS relates to other protocols such as LDAP.
-COPS is currently defined in an Internet Draft [3].
+COPS is currently defined in an RFC [1].

-Common Open Policy Service (COPS) protocol is a client/server protocol being defined in the IETF RSVP admission policy (rap) working group for use in admission control in RSVP/IntServ and DiffServ QoS networks.
+Common Open Policy Service (COPS) protocol is a client/server protocol defined in the IETF for use in admission control in RSVP/IntServ and DiffServ QoS networks.
 COPS runs over TCP/IP, using a well-known port number 3288.
 COPS entities would reside at a network edge device and a policy server.
 Three functional entities are defined for the rap framework: